Crystal-Storm/GL-Adventures/README.md

 ## What does it do?

-- At the momement the program renders a colored quad to the screen and you are able to move around relative to it using the WASD.
+At the momement the program renders a colored quad to the screen and you are able to move around relative to it using WASD.
 The mouse starts as locked; this can be toggled with escape.
 I have almost finished implementing looking around with your mouse as well.
 Each time the program is executed, both shaders are recompiled meaning they can be modified between runs.

 ## What did I learn?